nathanberry97/dotfiles/README.md

 # dotfiles

-This repo is intended to store my dotfiles such as vimrc, and alias I use with in my dev environments.
+This repo is intended to store my dotfiles such as vimrc, and alias I use within my dev environments.

 ## vimrc preview